Shipyard Workers Face Elevated Mesothelioma Risk

 - 1942: FDR’s Asbestos Conservation Order prioritized asbestos for military shipbuilding

-- American yards produced 5,000 merchant vessels
+- American yards produced thousands of merchant vessels and warships during the war

 Post-WWII Through Vietnam (1945-1970s)